krishnaku/pypcalc/pcalc/docs/intro_to_presence_calculus.md

 all based on a small, uniform set of underlying concepts rooted in a [mathematically precise](./presence_calculus_foundations.html) primitive called _presence_.

-The presence calculus is not a modeling framework, a measurement system, or a methodology.
-It is a mathematical and analytical *substrate*—a foundation on which such frameworks or methodologies can be constructed.

-It is not a replacement for existing mathematical tools.
-Rather, it is a tool that can operate *alongside* techniques such as statistical and probabilistic analyses.
-Its particular strength lies in analyzing a class of problems that are not easily addressed using those techniques.

 ### Why should I care?